mr-bt/manager.README/README.md

 #### Share information openly, broadly and deliberately

 Nothing to hide, all to share.
 Feel free to discuss things with anybody in the company, from C-levels to everyone else.
 If there's something wrong, I appreciate hearing it from you so we can fix it together.
-Failure to address issues first with me will cost you your job because I perceive it as toxic office politics.
+Failure to address issues first with me will bring us both a great deal of pain because I perceive it as toxic office politics.

 Over-communicate when you can, so that you earn credits for when you're unusually busy.
 If people start getting overwhelmed by the quantity, they will tell you.